Martin Truex Jr. wins at Vegas, Kyle Busch bloodied in brawl

 Truex won the first two race stages and took re-took the lead with 39 laps to go after a lengthy cycle of green-flag pit stops.
 After a hard-charging Keselowski went in front, Danica Patrick blew an engine, bringing out a caution.

 Keselowski, who started from the pole, just beat Truex out of pit road road after their four-tire stops.
-He chose the outside lane on the restart and shot ahead until his car slowed.
+He chose the outside lane on the restart and shot ahead until his car slowed at the end of the 267-lap race.

+That gave Toyota a win after Ford victories in the season's first two races.

+''I've been on the other side of those things plenty of times, so it definitely feels good to take advantage of somebody else's issue for once,'' Truex said.

 Denny Hamlin was sixth, followed by Ryan Blaney, Jamie McMurray, Matt Kenseth and Clint Bowyer.